hellerve/ptolemy/README.md

 * [Coherent Noise for Non-Photorealistic Rendering](http://graphics.pixar.com/library/NPRNoise/paper.pdf) by **Michael Kass & Davide Pesare** (2011)

 Yet another nifty solution for the shower door effect, this time using coherent noise.
-It seems to perform quite well and should be reasonably cheap, so I'm all for it, though I cannot estimate whether it actually helps with anything.
+It seems to perform quite well and should be reasonably cheap, so I’m all for it, though I cannot estimate whether it actually helps with anything.

 * [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) by **Volodymyr Mnih** (2013)

 Yet another paper from my paper reading group.
 It, too, was a bit painful to read through, even though the topic seemed interesting at first.
-Of course, I learned a lot about Reinforcement Learning in our session, but I don't think the paper would've told me much—especially because the data in Reinforcement Learning is often so different from the data in other flavors of ML.
-The linear algebra didn't help, of course, although it wasn't _too_ bad.
+Of course, I learned a lot about Reinforcement Learning in our session, but I don’t think the paper would’ve told me much—especially because the data in Reinforcement Learning is often so different from the data in other flavors of ML.
+The linear algebra didn’t help, of course, although it wasn’t _too_ bad.

 * [Generating Pseudo-random Floating-Point Value](http://allendowney.com/research/rand/downey07randfloat.pdf) by **Allen B. Downey** (2007)

 Extremely interesting algorithm, but I never really generated random floating point values, so I cannot really say whether the algorithm is any good.
-It's deeply satisfying to read anyway if you're into numerics.
+It’s deeply satisfying to read anyway if you’re into numerics.

 * [Phyllotaxis](http://algorithmicbotany.org/papers/abop/abop-ch4.pdf) (Chapter 4 of “The Algorithmic Beauty of Plants”) by **Przemyslaw Prusinkiewicz && Aristid Lindenmayer** (1990)